SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 to become available.
 The new replica target for the scheduler also becomes 12, and this would not be satisfied until all the 12 Server replicas are available.
 The 2 Model replicas that are available may by now be saturated and the infer latency spikes up, breaching set SLAs.
-- The process may continue until load stabilises.
+- The process may continue until load stabilizes.
 - If at any point the number of requested replicas (<=`maxReplicas`) exceeds the resource capacity of the cluster, all requested servers will never be created and thus the Model will remain permanently in the `ScheduleFailed` state.